dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 currently planned.
 It looks like the pace on the ground will dictate the posture of the fleet, until new plans and priorities are established.

-And that is that!
+And that is that\!
 I think this is the second-longest scenario I’ve played, only behind the trans-Atlantic convoy scenario NF 12.6.
 Thanks very much for writing such a long and complex scenario for us.

 **General Impressions**

 This is a very interesting and involved scenario.
-I like big scenarios, and this one definitely qualifies!
+I like big scenarios, and this one definitely qualifies\!
 It's great to see large-scale movements of ships and forces over time, and fuel and supply status really start to change the equation at this scale.
 It takes a lot of planning to make it run well, and I'm not sure I ever had my refuelling